• About

 The caption moves above the image, always readable.

-Stopping the page from scrolling while the user is dragging requires one explicit instruction: passive: false.
+Stopping the page from scrolling while dragging needs one explicit instruction: passive: false.
 Without it, the browser handles the touch event before your code can, and the page moves anyway.

 comparison-slider-block.tsx